-This is a term in biology that means a “type” or “group” which is defined by similar observable characteristics.
+In psychiatric research, phenotypes are defined by common behaviors or symptoms.
 If you find it uncomfortable to think in terms of “phenotypes”, you can substitute in your mind words like “profile” or “group”.

-You will also come across the word sub-type.
 This is a more specific group of a phenotype.
-For instance, you could say that all dogs with pronounced snouts and long hair represent a phenotype.
+For instance, you could say all dogs with pronounced snouts and long hair represent a phenotype.
 A subtype of that phenotype would be dogs with medium long snouts and curly long hair.